-1 Press Release 00-77, Office of the U.S. Trade Representative, "USTR Announces Results of Special 301 Out-Of-Cycle Reviews," November 8, 2000.
+1 Press Release 00-77, Office of the U.S. Trade Representative, "USTR Announces Results of Special 301 Outof-Cycle Reviews," November 8, 2000.
+For details on El Salvador's bilateral experience under Special 301 and the GSP program, please see appendices D and E of this 2002 Special 301 submission

-INDUSTRY 2000 1999
+2001 2000 1999

+INDUSTRY -

-Loss Level Loss Level
+Loss Level Loss Level Loss Level

-Business Software Applications 2 13.5 82% 13.6 83%
+Business Software Applications 2 9.8 78% 9.7 79% 13.6 83%

-Motion Pictures 2.0 50% 2.0 80%
+Motion Pictures 2.0 30% 2.0 50% 2.0 80%

-Sound Recordings / Musical Compositions 5.0 40% 5.0 40%
+Sound Recordings / Musical Compositions 5.0 40% 5.0 40% 5.0 40%

-Entertainment Software 3 0.1 50% NA NA
+Entertainment Software NA NA 0.1 50% NA NA

-Books 1.0 NA NA NA
+Books 1.0 NA 1.0 NA NA NA

-TOTALS 21.6 20.6
+TOTALS 17.8 17.7 20.6

-ESTIMATED TRADE LOSSES DUE TO PIRACY (in millions of U.S. dollars) and LEVELS OF PIRACY: 1999 - 2000
+EL SALVADOR: ESTIMATED TRADE LOSSES DUE TO PIRACY (in millions of U.S. dollars) and LEVELS OF PIRACY: 1999 - 2001

 In October 2000, the U.S. Senate approved the Bilateral Investment Treaty with El Salvador, which was signed in March 1999.
-At the time of the BIT negotiation, El Salvador was required to have in place TRIPS-level protection, both in terms of its substantive intellectual property law requirements plus the enforcement obligations by the end of April 1999.
+El Salvador was required to have in place TRIPS-level protection, both in terms of its substantive intellectual property law requirements and the enforcement obligations, by the end of April 1999.

-El Salvador is a beneficiary developing country under the Generalized System of Preferences (GSP) and Caribbean Basin Economic Recovery Act (CBERA) trade programs; both these programs contain criteria requiring adequate and effective protection for U.S. copyright owners.4 Recently, El Salvador also became an eligible beneficiary country of the U.S.-Caribbean Basin Trade Partnership Act (CBTPA).5 To maintain these CBTPA benefits, El Salvador must meet all the CBERA criteria, as well as the CBTPA's explicit TRIPS-or-greater criteria.
-As a WTO member, El Salvador also is currently obligated to meet both its substantive copyright obligations as well as the enforcement text of the TRIPS Agreement.
+El Salvador is a beneficiary developing country under the Generalized System of Preferences (GSP) and Caribbean Basin Economic Recovery Act (CBERA) trade programs; both of these programs contain criteria requiring adequate and effective protection for U.S. copyright owners.3 Recently, El Salvador also became an eligible beneficiary country of the U.S.-Caribbean Basin Trade Partnership Act (CBTPA).4 To maintain these CBTPA benefits, El Salvador must meet all the CBERA criteria, as well as the CBTPA's explicit TRIPS-or-greater criteria.
+As a WTO member, El Salvador also is currently obligated to meet both its substantive copyright obligations and the enforcement text of the TRIPS Agreement.